WICG/sanitizer-api/README.md

 * Sanitizer Specification 1.0
   * Supports config-less sanitization;
-  * Supports customization of whitelists for elements and attributes;
+  * Supports customization of allowlists for elements and attributes;
   * The core goal is the sanitization of any markup that can cause XSS.

 * Sanitizer Specification 2.0